 It is an exciting as well as rewarding adventure into a forbidden land!

-Tastylia, Tadalafil Oral Strip DAY 9 – Acclimatization as well as exploration of Lo-Manthang
+DAY 8 – Acclimatization as well as exploration of Lo-Manthang

-DAY 15 – Fly to Pokhara, spend day sightseeing
+DAY 14 – Fly to Pokhara, free day

 DAY 1 – Arrival: Arrive at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition.
 You will be escorted to your hotel where there are complimentary welcome drinks and a short briefing with plenty of time to relax from your flight.

-DAY 16 – Return to Kathmandu: We leave early morning by bus for Kathmandu.
-We will stay at a Three Star Hotel in Kathmandu.
-In the evening will be a farewell dinner with cultural dancing.
+DAY 15 – Return to Kathmandu: We leave early morning by bus for Kathmandu.
+We will stay at a Deluxe Hotel in Kathmandu.
+In the evening will be a farewell dinner at Paleti Bhanchha Ghar.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.